Shanu85/Todo-App/README.md

 # MERN Todo-App

 ### Introduction
 A todo website where after login, a user can add, edit, update and delete her/his todo.
-Website DB store password of user in encrypted form to prevent anybody login into his/her account.
+Website DB store user's password in encrypted form.

 ### Tech Used
 - React, Material Ui (For frontend)